tunde-ajayi/diasafety-cc/README.md

 We have provided the same licence as the original DiaSafety dataset.

 # Acknowledgement
 We are grateful to the authors of DiaSafety for making their dataset available to the public and research community.
+We are also grateful to the raters for their selfless contribution to this work.

 # Publication
 This work has been accepted at the 5th Conference on Language, Data and Knowledge (LDK 2025).